Shipping

 In broad, general terms, this is true for all shipping everywhere: the more you ship, the less it costs per item.

 We ship using the postal service as our primary carrier, but we can ship using other methods upon request.
 Most packages ship by Priority Mail.
+Most addresses in the USA are 2 day shipping points, not including the day USPS takes possession of the package.
+Local addresses may be 1 day points.
+More remote addresses may be 3 day points.

 There are three Priority Mail Flat Rate Boxes, a Small, a Medium, and a Large, which are the same price no matter where in the US they are shipped.
 In addition to these flat rate options there are also 5 tiers volume that have different pricing per Zone, but are functionally flat-rate to any given destination.
 Meaning a half full box of the same size to the same location will cost the same as a completely full box of the same size to the same destination.
 Weight is not a factor.